Opening reception: Friday, January 7, 7:30 pm

 MayWorks Windsor 2011; A Festival of International Workers’ Solidarity, Social Justice and Community Cultural Projects (all events listed were free and open to the public)

-See pictures of the MayWorks Windsor 2011’s WORK IT At SB Contemporary Art,
+Click here for pictures of the MayWorks Windsor 2011’s WORK IT At SB Contemporary Art (Opening reception May 14).

 Tara Watts playing protest songs at the Windsor Armouries after the May Day March